Florida Special Needs Trust Lawyers serving Palm Beach, St. Lucie and Martin County

 Of course you want to provide for your disabled loved one.
 The problem is, if you leave the person a lump sum, your "gift" could render your loved one ineligible for vital government benefits he'd otherwise be entitled to, such as SSI or Medicaid.

 Special Needs Trust for a Disabled Child

 Generally speaking, a Special Needs Trust (also known as a Supplemental Needs Trust) is a better option.
 The Special Needs Trust is designed so that the trustee can provide life-enhancing services the government does not ordinarily cover.
-These services may include special wheelchairs and other equipment, therapies, medical second opinions, travel expenses for medical appointments, etc. The assets in the trust are not available to the beneficiary for the asking, but are totally discretionary.
+These services may include special wheelchairs and other equipment, therapies, medical second opinions, travel expenses for medical appointments, etc. The assets in the Trust are not available to the beneficiary for the asking, but are totally discretionary.
 Therefore, they are excluded by the government when it evaluates your loved one's eligibility for benefits.

-A Special Needs Trust can also protect a spouse who is receiving, or likely to receive, Medicaid benefits for nursing home care from being disqualified for benefits.
+An individual in a nursing home may lose Florida Medicaid long-term care benefits if he/she receives a lump sum of money.
 Florida law states that your spouse must receive 30% of your "augmented estate" whether or not the assets are probated.
-If you predecease your spouse, his inheritance may result in his being dropped from the Medicaid program until the inheritance is completely exhausted.
+If you predecease your spouse, his/her inheritance may result in your spouse being dropped from the Medicaid program until the inheritance is completely exhausted.